thomasdeml/kinesis-cli-plugin/README.md

    **Example 1:**

+   Puts every line of logfile into a record and calls PutRecord.
+The partition key is the MD5 hash of the payload.

    `tail -f logfile | aws kinesis push --stream-name Test --disable-batch`

    **Example 2:**

+   Puts the content of every log file in the /var/log directory into Kinesis.
+Lines are batched into a single record until the record reaches 50kB.
+Partition key is the current host name.

    `cat /var/log/* | aws kinesis push --stream-name Test --partition-key $(hostname)`